Panaque: Etymology

-The name Panaque is a Latinisation of a native Venezuelan name for these fish.
-It is pronounced "pan ack" in Britain and Europe, but often as "pan aki" or "pan a kay" in America.
-The Japanese call these fish "pana koo ee".
+Panaque is the local name for the type species of this genus, P. nigrolineatus, in Venezuela.

 Distribution and habitat

 Panaque are found in the Magdalena River, Orinoco River, Amazon River, Essequibo River, and Lake Maracaibo drainages.
 All Panaque come from tropical South American and inhabit fast-flowing streams and rivers.
 They are weak swimmers but like other armoured catfish possess a strong sucker-like mouth with which they can hold on to submerged rocks and wood.